olegkrivtsov/openbook/README.md

 If everything is OK, you'll find the HTML files in `/path/to/your/book/html` directory.

-That's all, enjoy and do not hesitate to [report](https://github.com/olegkrivtsov/openbook/issues) bugs/contribute!
+That's all, enjoy and do not hesitate to [report](https://github.com/olegkrivtsov/openbook/issues) bugs and contribute (see below)!

 # License